aws-samples/amazon-dynamodb-labs/content/scenarios/Bank Payments/references.en.md

 Identify possible partitions keys to fulfill the primary access pattern:

 - What item attribute (*AccountID, ScheduledDate, Status, DataBlob*) scales with access patterns?
-- What is a natural organization for the related payment items? (so as to return collected items relative to the access patterns above)
+- What is a natural organization for the related payment items (so as to return collected items relative to the access patterns above)?
 - Consider the dimension of access: both reads and writes.

-How to organize items related to the primary access pattern:
+When determining how to organize items related to the primary access pattern:

-- What organization do items need to be written with to return items by user for a date range? (sort by ?)
+- What organization do items need to be written with to return items by user for a date range (sort by)?
-- What is hierarchy of the relationships and when does it apply? (most general to more specific)
+- What is the hierarchy of the relationships and when does it apply (most general to more specific)?

 Fulfilling the third access patterns: